Disease Guide ·Cancer (Lymphoma) ·2026

 3What's the difference between low-grade and high-grade lymphoma?

-Low-grade (small cell) lymphoma grows slowly and responds well to oral chemotherapy.
-Cats can live 1.5-3+ years with treatment.
-High-grade (large cell) lymphoma is aggressive and requires multi-agent injectable chemotherapy.
-Even with treatment, survival averages 6-9 months.
-The distinction is made through biopsy or sometimes fine needle aspirate, and it dramatically affects both prognosis and treatment approach.
+Low-grade lymphoma grows slowly, responds to oral chemo, survival 1.5-3+ years.
+High-grade is aggressive, requires multi-agent injectable chemo, survival averages 6-9 months.
+Biopsy or fine needle aspirate confirms type, which dramatically affects prognosis and treatment.

 4Is feline lymphoma curable?